1rosehip/coding-games-for-kids-to-learn-programming/README.md

 ### Kid Tasks
 - Ask the kid to change width and height of the person DIV to be big enough to contain the cat image.
 - Ask the kid to draw his / her own person in the favorite graphic editor and insert instead of the cat.
+- Remove the container DIV and add its classes to the image using class **cat**.
+Try to remove different styles and check how it influences the stage.

+## Lesson 4
+In this lesson we are going to add some basic JavaScript to the stage.

+### Parent
+- Tell the kid about the JavaScript (can change HTML dynamically).
+Shot him / her tag SCRIPT in HTML.